 Professor LA 130 (406) 243-5162

-Kevin Canty's seventh book, a novel called Everything, will be published by Nan A. Talese / Doubleday in summer 2010.
+Kevin Canty's seventh book, a novel called Everything, was published by Nan A. Talese / Doubleday in summer 2010.
 He is also the author of three previous collections of short stories (Where the Money Went, Honeymoon, and A Stranger In This World) and three novels (Nine Below Zero, Into the Great Wide Open, and Winslow in Love).
 His short stories have appeared in the New Yorker, Esquire, Tin House, GQ, Glimmer Train, Story, the New England Review and elsewhere; essays and articles in Vogue, Details, Playboy, the New York Times and the Oxford American, among many others.
 His work has been translated into French, Dutch, Spanish, German, Polish, Italian and English.

 Professor Emeritus of History (406) 243-2231